-V5272 Assistive listening device; TDD Each V5272 Assistive listening device; for use with cochlear implant Each V5274 Assistive listening device; not otherwise specified Each V5288 Assistive listening device; personal FM/DM transmitter assistive listening device Each L8510 Voice amplifier Each E2511 Speech generating software program, for personal computer or personal digital assistant Each T1013 Sign language or interpreter services Each 97535 Self-care/home management training, direct one-on- one contact Per 15 min V5020 Conformity evaluation Each 97755 Assistive technology assessment Each V5336 Repair/modification of augmentative communicative system or device (excludes adaptive hearing aid) Each 4.0 Documentation of Service 4.1 Provider must respond to the IDT within two (2) business days to accept or decline a referral.
+- V5272 Assistive listening device; TDD Each V5273 Assistive listening device; for use with cochlear implant Each V5274 Assistive listening device; not otherwise specified Each V5288 Assistive listening device; personal FM/DM transmitter assistive listening device Each L8510 Voice amplifier Each E2511 Speech generating software program, for personal computer or personal digital assistant Each T1013 Sign language or interpreter services Each 97535 Self-care/home management training, direct one-on-one contact Per 15 min V5020 Conformity evaluation Each 97755 Assistive technology assessment Each V5336 Repair/modification of augmentative communicative system or device (excludes adaptive hearing aid) Each 4.0 Documentation of Service 4.1 Provider must respond to the IDT within two (2) business days to accept or decline a referral.
 Provider must work with IDT to ensure services begin on the planned date and time.
 If the planned start date is delayed, Provider shall immediately notify the IDT to ensure the needs of the Enrollee are met.
-IDT must prior authorize all services prior to being rendered by Provider.
+4.2 Member wait time to receive the service shall be no more than 30 business days for general equipment or supplies or 120 business days for highly specialized equipment from the time of service approval.
+If this requirement is at risk, the provider agency must continue to report status of the open referral on a weekly basis to the MCO IDT until the referral is filled.
+4.3 IDT must prior authorize all services prior to being rendered by Provider.
 Notification of authorization to Provider shall include expected start date, duration of authorization, units authorized and any expected outcomes, if applicable.
-4.3 The Provider must retain copies of the authorization notification.
-4.4 The IDT shall issue a new authorization notification to Provider when the tasks assigned, amount, frequency, or duration of the service changes.
-4.5 The Provider must retain the following documentation and make available for review by iCare upon request: Proof that Provider meets the required standards for applicable staff qualification, training and programming.
-Policy and procedure for verification of criminal, caregiver and licensing background checks as required.
-Evidence of completed criminal, caregiver and licensing background checks as required.
-Policy and procedure related to supervision methods by the provider agency including frequency, intensity, and any changes in supervision.
-Policy and procedure for responding to complaints, inappropriate practices or matters qualifying as Enrollee-related incidents.
-The policy and procedure should also cover expectation of work rules, work ethics and reporting variances to the program supervisor.
-Employee time sheets/visit records which support billing to MCO.
+4.4 The Provider must retain copies of the authorization notification.
+4.5 The IDT shall issue a new authorization notification to Provider when the tasks assigned, amount, frequency, or duration of the service changes.
+4.6 upon request: Proof trainir Policy checks Evider Policy freque that Provider meets the required standards for applicable staff qualified and programming. and procedure for verification of criminal, caregiver and licensing backs as required. note of completed criminal, caregiver and licensing background checks and procedure related to supervision methods by the provider agency, intensity, and any changes in supervision. and procedure for responding to complaints, inappropriate practices cation, kground as required. y including